Skip to main content

 Anatomical-aware Point-Voxel Network for Couinaud Segmentation in Liver CT

-we design a multi-scale point-voxel fusion network to capture the anatomical structure and semantic information of the liver and vessels, respectively, while also increasing important data access through vessel structure prior.
+We design a multi-scale point-voxel fusion network to capture the anatomical structure and semantic information of the liver and vessels, respectively, while also increasing important data access through vessel structure prior.
 Finally, the network outputs the classification of Couinaud segments in the continuous liver space, producing a more accurate and smooth 3D Couinaud segmentation mask.
 Our proposed method outperforms several state-of-the-art methods, both point-based and voxel-based, as demonstrated by our experimental results on two public liver datasets.

 A semi-supervised Teacher-Student framework for surgical tool localisation